-The Importance of Bennifer: Why Jennifer Lopez and Ben Affleck Hanging Out Drove the Internet Wild - E!
+The History of Bennifer: Why Jennifer Lopez and Ben Affleck Getting Back Together Is Still So Special - E!
 Online

 And theirs wasn't the only wedding that was canceled: Smith also cut out a 12-second scene from Jersey Girl in which Affleck and Lopez's characters got married.

 "Okay.
-There's Jennifer Lopez standing next to Ben Affleck, and she's wearing a wedding gown and he's wearing a tux," the director explained to MIT's The Tech in March 2004 upon the film's unfortunately timed release.
+There's Jennifer Lopez standing next to Ben Affleck, and she's wearing a wedding gown and he's wearing a tux," the director—who has since taken credit for coining "Bennifer"—explained to MIT's The Tech in March 2004 upon the film's unfortunately timed release.
 "Who watching the movie is not going to step out of the movie and say, 'Hey, that's f--ked up.
 They didn't get married'?
 And suddenly, [the audience] is gone.
 We've lost them for a few seconds, and you don't want to lose them for any amount of time when you're telling a story.
 You want them in that black box focused and in another place in time."

+Affleck sought to distinguish the film from the ill-fated release that preceded it.
+"Gigli was a movie that definitely suffered from the surfeit of publicity about me and Jen," he told the AP.
+"So it was kind of, 'Enough already,' before the movie came out.
+Also Gigli, while it was a great experience and while I had a great time making it, didn't really, ultimately work as a movie, and Jersey Girl really does.
+I believe it's a beautiful movie, and I'm really proud of it."

-Alas, it was neither the right time nor the right place for fans to embrace Jersey Girl, despite Affleck and Smith's proven track record.
+Alas, it wasn't the right time for fans to embrace Jersey Girl, despite Affleck and Smith's proven track record.

+Recalling this fallow period, Affleck has said more than once that he did not—nor should anyone else—blame Lopez for the hit his acting career took in the mid-00s.

-"If I have a regret, it was doing the music video.
-But that happened years ago.
-I've moved on," Affleck, about to make his directorial debut with Gone Baby Gone, told the Daily Record in 2008.
-But he insisted (and has time and again since) that he did not—nor should anyone else—think Lopez had anything to do with the hit his acting career took in the mid-'00s.
+"If I have a regret, it was doing the music video," he told the Daily Record in 2008, when he made his well-received directorial debut with Gone Baby Gone.
+"But that happened years ago.
+I've moved on."

-"It not only makes me look like a petulant fool," he said then, "but it surely qualifies as ungentlemanly.
+To point the finger at anyone else, he added, "It not only makes me look like a petulant fool, but it surely qualifies as ungentlemanly.
 For the record, did she hurt my career?
 No."

-Professionally or personally, Lopez didn't waste too many moments after this split, either, making Monster-in-Law and marrying longtime friend turned much more Marc Anthony on June 5, 2004.
-They separated in 2011 (and divorced in 2014) but remain close co-parents of 13-year-old twins Max and Emme.
+Professionally or personally, Lopez didn't waste too many moments after this split, either, making the hit comedy Monster-in-Law and marrying longtime friend turned much more Marc Anthony on June 5, 2004.
+They separated in 2011 (and divorced in 2014) but remained close as parents of now 16-year-old twins Max and Emme.

 Lopez beat Affleck to the altar by barely a year.
-He married Jennifer Garner on June 29, 2005, and they've been devoted co-parents of daughters Violet, 15, and Seraphina, 12, and son Samuel, 9, since separating in 2015 (finally divorcing in 2018).
+He married Jennifer Garner on June 29, 2005, and they had daughters Violet, 18, and Seraphina, 15, and son Samuel, 12, before separating in 2015 (finally divorcing in 2018).

-And though both have included their time together as being part of an overall rough point of their respective lives, they don't blame each other for that.

-Looking back on the 18 months she spent as one-half of Bennifer, Lopez told HuffPost Live that she had "no regrets.
+Reflecting on all the twists and turns she'd navigated to date, Lopez told HuffPost Live in 2015 that she had "no regrets.
 I would do it all over again, I think.
 I really would.
 Even the relationship part.
 I just feel like everything is part of your story and your journey and is meant to be and helps you grow if you're willing to look at it, and I'm willing to look."

-Last week's hangout wasn't quite as momentous as it appeared, though, in any case, since Affleck hasn't tried to hide the fact that they have remained friends for all these years.
-And lest we forget, they too had a cozy awards show reunion, trading whispers at the Oscars in 2015.
+Though their 2021 reunion felt like a bolt from the blue, Lopez and Affleck never hid that they had remained friends.
+(Lest we forget, they too had a cozy awards show reunion, trading whispers at the Oscars in 2015.)

-"We don't have the kind of relationship where she relies on me for advice," he told The Hollywood Reporter in 2012, "but we do have the kind of relationship where there'll be an e-mail saying, 'Oh, your movie looks great.'
+"We don't have the kind of relationship where she relies on me for advice," Affleck told The Hollywood Reporter in 2012, "but we do have the kind of relationship where there'll be an e-mail saying, 'Oh, your movie looks great.'
 I remember when she got American Idol.
 I said, 'This was really smart.
 Good luck.'"

-Lopez paid tribute to their time in the sun in 2018, posting a snippet from "Jenny on the Block" before she performed at the MTV Video Music Awards and received the Michael Jackson Video Vanguard Award.
-Without naming names, she wrote, "It was probably my most personal album ever...and honestly my favorite album I've done so far...I just loved the sound of it and the sentiments...At that time I truly realized that being an artist meant you have to be vulnerable and bare your heart and soul...it takes courage to do that...to really show who you are at any given moment in time...and this was me then... completely."

-So no wonder the world reacted how it did when it learned Lopez and Affleck, both simultaneously single for the first time in ages, casually getting together ahead of what turned out to be their respective appearances at Global Citizen's VAX LIVE: The Concert to Reunite the World benefit show over the weekend.
-The very prospect of a romantic comeback—"different time, different thing"?!—amid all this global turmoil was just too much to reasonably process in that moment.
+So no wonder the world reacted how it did when it learned Lopez and Affleck, both simultaneously single for the first time in ages, were hanging out.
+And then totally together, again.
+And then engaged, again.